swagapu/Footlocker-Order-Checker/README.md

 **REQUIREMENTS**

-- Python 3.7.9 (or more) with requests, cloudscraper library
+- Python 3.7.9 (or more) with requests, cloudscraper, colorlog library